tlswg/tls13-spec/draft-ietf-tls-tls13.md

 required changes for implementors of both RFC 4492 and TLS 1.2.
 Implementors of TLS 1.2 who are not implementing RFC 4492 do not need to read this section.

-This document adds a "signature_algorithm" field to the digitally-signed element in order to identify the signature and digest algorithms used to create a signature.
+This document adds an "algorithm" field to the digitally-signed element in order to identify the signature and digest algorithms used to create a signature.
 This change applies to digital signatures formed using ECDSA as well, thus allowing ECDSA signatures to be used with digest algorithms other